 Luminescence Dating Lab

-Under the direction of Dr. Olav Lian, the Geography Department at UFV is the home of a luminescence dating laboratory, currently the only one of its kind in western Canada.
-The NSERC-funded laboratory has absorbed, and replaced, the Optical and TL Dating Laboratory in the Physics Department of Simon Fraser University which closed due to the retirement of its director.
-The UFV Luminescence Dating Laboratory serves as a place of research and teaching, and welcomes both visiting colleagues from other universities, and graduate and undergraduate students.
+Under the direction of Dr. Olav Lian, the Geography department at UFV is the home of a luminescence dating laboratory, currently the only one of its kind in western Canada.
+The NSERC-funded laboratory has absorbed, and replaced, the Optical and TL Dating Laboratory in the Physics Department of Simon Fraser University, which closed due to the retirement of its director.
+The UFV Luminescence Dating Laboratory serves as a place of research and teaching and welcomes visiting colleagues from other universities, and UFV graduate and undergraduate students.
 The laboratory also undertakes limited contract work.
-Visit the Luminescence Dating Lab online or drop by room A407H in Abbotsford.